luvolondon/fvtt-module-jitsiwebrtc/README.md

 ![start breakout example](https://raw.githubusercontent.com/luvolondon/fvtt-module-jitsiwebrtc/main/images/example_end-breakout.png)

 ### **Live Captions / Subtitles**
 Automated live captioning is supported by this module using Jitsi's Jigasi subtitle/transcription functionality.
 This requires that your Jitsi server be configured to support transcription through the Jigasi service.
 Unfortunately, the public Jitsi Meet servers do not provide this functionality.
-To enable this on your own self-hosted service, see the Jigasi documentation: Using Jigasi to transcribe a Jitsi Meet conference (https://github.com/jitsi/jigasi#using-jigasi-to-transcribe-a-jitsi-meet-conference).
+To enable this on your own self-hosted service, see the Jigasi documentation: [Using Jigasi to transcribe a Jitsi Meet conference](https://github.com/jitsi/jigasi#using-jigasi-to-transcribe-a-jitsi-meet-conference).

 ![animated image of foundry vtt live caption example](https://raw.githubusercontent.com/luvolondon/fvtt-module-jitsiwebrtc/main/images/example-jitsi_captions.webp)